Terms and Conditions of Service/Hire

 To operate a professional diary, we will ask you for some personal information which will be kept as required by the Data Protection Act of 1998.
 There are no hidden fees in our quotes and they are inclusive of VAT where applicable.

-You can make a deposit by cash, Paypal or direct bank transfer.
+You can make a payment by cash, Paypal or direct bank transfer.
 Cash must be exchanged face to face as we cannot be held responsible for postal losses.
-In some cases where time does not allow or the fee does not warrant a deposit, they can be waived and you will be asked to provide written acceptance of the booking.
+In some cases where the event is booked with 14 days or less the full balance is due on booking.

 If you have not settled your payment 48 hrs before the event we will try to contact you and reserve the right to cancel the booking and apply the full cancellation fee.